EUnet: History

 The roots of EUnet, originally an abbreviation for European UNIX Network, go back to 1982 under the auspices of the EUUG (European UNIX Users Group), later EurOpen, and the first international UUCP connections.

 FNET was the French branch of EUnet.

+In Spain, the EUnet network was initially supported by the UUES (Spanish Unix Users Association), established in 1989 by a group of engineers affiliated with the ETSI UPM to operate the GOYA computer, which served as the central EUnet node in the country.

+In 1992, the association’s directors and technical staff founded Goya Servicios Telemáticos S.A., which became the first commercial Internet service provider (ISP) in Spain and later joined the EUnet group as a member.

 Once there was a central European backbone node that was separate from the expensive telecom network, TCP/IP was adopted in place of store and forward.
 This enabled EUnet to connect with NSFNET in the US and with CERN’s TCP/IP connections.

 On January 1, 1990 EUnet began selling Internet access to non-academic customers in the Netherlands, making them one of the first companies to sell Internet access to the general public.
 EUnet provided local service through a respective national EUnet business partner in many European countries.

 In 1990 the Soviet IP-based network RELCOM, mostly operated by DEMOS-powered computers, was connected to the EUnet.

 EUnet GB Ltd was founded in the United Kingdom by a group of academics as a commercial Internet Service Provider (ISP) in 1993.
 Jim Omand, the Chairman of EUnet GB, worked with EUnet Europe to form a pan-European Eunet in 1994.

 In April 1998 the company together with nearly all of the national European business partners of EUnet was sold to Qwest Communications International, which in turn later merged EUnet into the ill-fated joint-venture KPNQwest.
 In 2000, it was estimated that KPNQwest was carrying more than 50% of European IP traffic.
 Some of the ISPs operating under the name EUnet today can be traced back to the original EUnet.